 I always recommend listening to as much in English as you can.
 Here I prefer TV series to feature films, as in many TV series you have more conversation.
-Movies often have a lot of white noise that obstructs comprehension and good films, being creative pieces of art, often emphasize visualizations more than conversations.
+Movies often have a lot of white noise that obstructs comprehension, and good films, being creative pieces of art, often emphasize visualizations more than conversations.
 Nevertheless, watch your favorite movies in the original and if you have the DVDs, switch on the English subtitles.

-If you’re into cooking, Jamie Oliver’s ‘Jamie at Home’ series is also something to watch in the original.
-Though Jamie Oliver has a strong regional accent (Essex), since everything he says is a comment on what he is doing in the kitchen or the garden, I believe you can learn to understand him after a while.
+If you’re into cooking, Jamie Oliver’s ‘Jamie at Home’ series is something to watch in the original.
+Though Jamie Oliver has a strong regional accent (Essex), everything he says is a comment on what he is doing in the kitchen or the garden, so I believe you can learn to understand him after a while.
 However, if you get the original UK version, you also find English subtitles (the German version provides only German subtitles and a German voice over – I would strongly recommend the English original.)

 Publications specifically for German learners of English:

 World and Press and Read On: Both are collections of articles from selected newspapers, mainly British and US.
 They cover different topics ranging from current political affairs and economics to science, history, lifestyle and various topics of social interest.

 The following are recommendations for teachers of English, and/or literature I have referred to in posts.
 I will gradually add to the list.